-Care plans (or support plans) are created for individuals in care homes who need support; whether it’s simple assistance with day-to-day tasks and support taking medication, all the way to round-the-clock supervision and ongoing medical care.
+Care plans are created for individuals in care who need support; whether it’s simple assistance with day-to-day tasks and support taking medication, all the way to round-the-clock supervision and ongoing medical care.

-Care plans are extremely important – and every person receiving care, whether that’s at-home care or a care home, should have one.
+Care plans are extremely important and every person receiving care - whether that’s through home care or in a care home - should have one.

-Not only do care plans give the individual goals, aims and structure for their care, but they also give them more independence, helping them to retain as much control as possible over their life and continue to do the things they love and enjoy.
+Not only do they give the individual achievable goals, aims and structure for their care, but they also help them maintain independence, allowing them to retain as much control as possible over their life and continue to do the things they love and enjoy.

-Another benefit of support plans is that they help the person’s family members and loved ones to better understand their care needs, health conditions and how they can offer additional support.
+Another benefit of support plans is that they help the person’s family members and loved ones to better understand their care needs, health conditions and how they can offer additional support with day-to-day tasks.

-The support planning process is essential to ensure that the care seeker consistently receives the right level of care and that their personal requirements and preferences are known by any staff in charge of their care.
+The support planning process is essential to ensure that the care seeker consistently receives the right level of care and that their requirements and personal preferences are known by any staff in charge of their care.
+For example, a carer or personal assistant visiting your loved one at home should know their exact requirements.

-This will then be written up into a care plan, which can take a couple of weeks.
-You should have a say in what goes into your it so don’t be afraid to voice your own personal wishes for your care, no matter how big or small.
+This will then be written up, which can take a couple of weeks.
+You should have a say in what goes into your it, so don’t be afraid to voice personal wishes for your own care, no matter how big or small.

 You can also get a support plan if you are caring for someone else – you’ll have to do a separate assessment, known as a carer’s assessment, from your local authority.

 As care plans are tailor-made for the individual, no two should be the same.
-However, there are some common things that tend to be included in a care plan, such as:
+However, there are some common things that tend to be included, such as:

-As well as medical history, details of medication and history of injuries and illness, care plans can also include information about the person’s history, employment history, family, culture and religion to give carers and staff a complete understanding of the person.
+As well as medical history, details of medication and history of injuries and illness, a good care plan may also include information about the person’s history, employment history, family, culture and religion to give carers and staff a complete understanding of the person.

-Any changes to the resident’s health condition will be carefully noted in their health record.
+Any changes to the resident’s health condition will be carefully noted in their health record and their support needs will be updated.

-Ensuring care plans are regularly updated will ensure that staff switching shifts are all on the same page and can pick up where the last carer left off to make sure nothing is missed.
+Ensuring plans are regularly updated will ensure that staff switching shifts are all on the same page and can pick up where the last carer left off to make sure nothing is missed.
+It also means that all care needs will be met.

 The most important thing about care planning is that it should be created around the person in question.